alannasayer/458Final/README.md

 Please open code on VS Code, run "npm run dev" , and then go to the local host website depicted in terminal.

+Website Design Principles
+Color Palette:
+- Light blue background for a clean and inviting look.
+- Darker colors for text and links for good contrast and readability.
+- Button colors such as dark blue for primary actions to draw attention.

+Fonts:
+- "Helvetica Neue", Helvetica, Arial, sans-serif for a modern, clean, and professional look.

+Layout:
+- Centralized text and content for easy readability.
+- Consistent padding and margins for a balanced and uncluttered layout.
+- Use of boxes and cards to organize information clearly.

+Purpose of the Site

+The purpose of the website is to help parents and children in South Orange County keep track of youth sports events.
+It provides schedules for games, practices, and team meetings, making it easier for families to manage their time and ensure they don't miss important activities.
+The site exists to centralize all youth sports information in one place, offering convenience and efficiency for the community.

+Responsive Design

+The site is designed to be responsive and looks good on multiple screen sizes.
+The layout adjusts to different screen widths, ensuring that content is accessible and readable on devices ranging from mobile phones to desktop monitors.

+Netlify URL

+STILL NEED TO UPDATE

+State Management

+The site uses React's `useState` hook to keep track of user interactions.
+Examples include:
+- Tracking the selected date on the calendar.
+- Managing the list of events added to the user's calendar.
+- Handling search terms and filtering sports data based on user input.

+Data Fetching

+Internal Source:
+- The site fetches data from internal sources, local JSON files (`sportsData.json`) to populate sports events and schedules.

+Data Persistence
+ All data management and state tracking are handled within the React application itself.

+Summary of Implementation

+- **Design**: Light blue background, modern fonts, centralized content layout.
+- **Purpose**: To help manage and track youth sports schedules.
+- **Responsiveness**: Designed to look good on various screen sizes.
+- **Netlify Deployment**: URL provided upon deployment.
+- **State Management**: Uses React `useState` for handling interactions.
+- **Data Source**: Internal JSON file for sports data.
+- **Data Persistence**: No third-party persistence; all managed within the app.